 - pinch of cumin (optional)

-Stir together the cheese cubes, milk and water into a large microwave safe bowl.
+Combine the cheese cubes, milk and water into a large microwave safe bowl.
 Microwave on high for 5 minutes, stopping to stir after every minute.
 The mixture might seem watery during the first few stirs, but should come together as a nice runny dip after all the cheese is melted.
 Remove from the microwave and stir in the rest of the ingredients.

 Serve immediately as a dip with tortilla chips or as a sauce over your favorite Mexican dish.
 If using for a party dip, transfer to a small Crock Pot on the warm setting.

-*Recipe Note: White American cheese is found at most deli counters in your local grocery store.
+White American cheese is found at most deli counters in your local grocery store.
 Land o' Lakes is my preferred brand, however, I have had great results with Boar's Head, too.